 In 2000 I accepted an office job in Flagstaff, Arizona, with Professional River Outfitters, a company that specializes in setting up Grand Canyon river expeditions for private river runners.
 I enjoyed my seven seasons there and during that time obtained the services of a local naturopath.
 I also became a bicycle commuter and settled into a daily yoga practice.
 I began to study natural health more intensely.
 The dots began to connect.
 One by one I completed the pre-requisites for a Naturopathic Doctorate, and in 2007 I relocated to Portland, Oregon to attend the National College of Naturopathic Medicine.

 I finished my training and took Clinical Board Exams in 2012, obtained my state license to practice medicine in January 2013, and opened my practice.
-I am available to people anywhere in the world, if we can find a way to communicate.
+I am available to consult with people anywhere in the world, if we can find a way to communicate.
 I send my thanks out to everyone who has helped me through this education, and to those who have been so patient waiting for me to be legally licensed to practice medicine.
 I am eager to help people sort out real medicine from the rest, and will continue to be a student of life and medicine for as long as I live.
 Finally I have found a profession in which I can invest my whole self without reserve.